 The need to be right.
 My kids often argue over the smallest details, struggling to maintain who is “right” over the debate at hand: “You said that I said that it happened on Wednesday.”
 “No, I said that YOU said it was on Thursday.
 I was at Jimmy’s on Thursday, so I couldn’t have done it on Thursday.”
 And so on, the argument continues over irrelevant minutiae.
 Sadly, similar debates occur with adults in the workplace as well.
 The problem is, when we’re embroiled in the discussion, it’s hard to step back and see how ludicrous the conversation has become.
 When you’re in a discussion in which there are differing opinions, and the debate centers on a small detail, pull back.
-Can you make the choice to be wrong (or simply concede the point) in order to help the team move on?
+Can you make the choice to simply concede the point in order to help the team move on?

 The tendency to take it personally.
 Not every disagreement from a team member is an attack on your character or your intellect.
 Believe it or not, some leaders are perfectly comfortable with their team members saying, “Um, Stacie, that’s a terrible idea, and here’s why.”
 They’ve cultivated an atmosphere of “tell me if I’m off track” and their employees are comfortable giving difficult feedback.
 If you’ve never heard your team push back on your ideas, then most likely you are somehow sending the message that disagreement is a bad thing.
 The next time a spirited debate takes place at a meeting and you feel your ideas are being attacked, remind yourself that it’s the idea being questioned, not who you are as a person.